Recommendations Progress Report

 That the State Government extends the scope of the Adult Safeguarding Unit to include younger adults at risk of abuse prior to 2022, commencing with people with disabilities.

 The Adult Safeguarding Unit (ASU) remit to include vulnerable adults with disability over the age of 18 began 1 October 2020.

-Recommendation 4: In progress
+Recommendation 4: Completed

 That DHS revisits the information sharing guidelines as they impact on screening of workers and, in particular, the availability of relevant information from the Commonwealth.